pierclgr/Atari-DQN/README.md

 one to test DQN and one to test Double DQN, that are called `breakout_train_dqn.yaml` and `breakout_train_doubledqn.yaml` respectively.
 You thus need to do some changes to the testing configuration file:
 1. Change the Wandb logging field the same way you did with training if you want to use logging, otherwise just disable it as you did in the training configuration
 2. Change the field `output_model_file` if you changed the name of the output file during training
-3. Make sure that the output model file that you want to use is in the folder `trained_models` folder in the root directory of the repository
+3. Make sure that the output model file that you want to use is in the folder `trained_models` in the root directory of the repository
 4. Make sure that the testing configuration file that you want to use is in the `config` folder in the root directory of the repository

 After you do this, you have to: